-HF Transceiver - Band Pass Filter Module
+HF Transceiver - Band-Pass Filter Module

-"High Performance RF Band Pass Filtering For The G6LBQ Irwell HF Transceiver"
+"High Performance RF Band Pass Filtering for the G6LBQ Irwell HF Transceiver"

-In this blog post I lay the foundations for a high performance RF Band Pass Filter suitable for the Irwell HF Transceiver as well as SDR receivers and other transceiver builds.
+In this blog post, I lay the foundations for a high-performance RF Band Pass Filter suitable for the Irwell HF Transceiver as well as SDR receivers and other transceiver builds.

-For my own transceiver project the filter module needs to meet the following criteria:
+For my own transceiver project, the filter module needs to meet the following criteria:

 - Have a sufficient number of filters to enable general coverage reception of 0.5MHz to 30MHz and provide uniform high performance for any given frequency within this range.

-- Provide low insertion loss within the wanted passband & good return loss.
+- Provide low insertion loss within the wanted pass band & good return loss.

-In order to gain a better understanding of the design criteria It is worth outlining the basic concept of the bandpass filter but feel free to skip this section if you are already conversant with the basics.
+In order to gain a better understanding of the design criteria, it is worth outlining the basic concept of the band-pass filter but feel free to skip this section if you are already conversant with the basics.

-The job of the band pass filter is to block unwanted signals in the frequency spectrum and only allow frequencies to pass within a predefined bandwidth referred to as the "pass band".
+The job of the band-pass filter is to block unwanted signals in the frequency spectrum and only allow frequencies to pass within a predefined bandwidth referred to as the "pass band".

-The following image illustrates a typical band pass filter and provides a useful visual reference:
+The following image illustrates a typical band-pass filter and provides a useful visual reference:

 Typical Band Pass Filter |

-In the above image the filter response is drawn with a red line which visually has the appearance of a mountain with a flat top.
+In the above image, the filter response is drawn with a red line, which visually has the appearance of a mountain with a flat top.

-The flat top area is technically the filters pass band and the closer this is to the 0dB line the better the filter will perform.
+The flat-top area is technically the filter's pass band and the closer this is to the 0dB line, the better the filter will perform.
 Any gap that is present between the flat top and the 0dB line is deemed as loss or attenuation and something that needs to be kept to a minimum.

 The software ceased working on Microsoft operating systems after Windows XP but it will run fine on a virtual PC emulator such as the free Oracle VirtualBox software.